StoDevX/course-data-tools/README.md

 This repository holds the data for Gobbldygook in both raw (XML) and proccessed (JSON) forms.
 You do not need this repository if your are only interested in using Gobbldygook; it includes this as a submodule.

+## To Update the Data ##

+Use Github!

+1. Fork this repository
+2. Make a branch titled `data-year-month-day`, where year, month, and day become the year, month, and day, respectively
+3. Run `getData.py`
+    - I'd probably recommend `./getData.py --years 2014 -f`
+    - The `--years` argument is for the year you want to proccess
+    - The `-f` flag forces it to go fetch new data from the SIS; otherwise, it just reproccesses the local copy.
+4. Submit a pull request against my `master` branch

 ## What changes? ##

 - Unescape \&amp; in `coursename` (also remap to `name`)